 Din Tai Fung: From Oil Shop to Michelin Star, How One _Xiaolongbao_ Conquered Global Palates

-In 1958, Yang Bing-yi, originally from Shanxi, opened a shop called Din Tai Fung Oil Shop on Yongkang Street in Taipei, primarily selling peanut oil 1.
-At the time, xiaolongbao were merely a side business for the oil shop, meant to supplement the family income.
-Yet the edible-oil crisis that erupted in 1972 forced Yang and his wife to make a difficult decision: transform the oil shop and focus on making and selling xiaolongbao 1 2.
-What appeared to be a passive shift unexpectedly wrote a legendary chapter in Taiwan’s restaurant industry.
+In 1958, Mr. Yang Bing-yi (楊秉彝), originally from Shanxi, opened a shop named "Din Tai Fung Oil Shop" on Yongkang Street in Taipei, primarily selling peanut oil 1.
+At the time, xiaolongbao was merely a side business for the oil shop to supplement household income.
+However, the cooking oil crisis that erupted in 1972 forced the Yang family to make a difficult decision: transform the oil shop and focus on the production and sale of xiaolongbao 1 2.
+This seemingly passive shift unexpectedly wrote a legendary chapter for Taiwan's food industry.

-A People-Centered Corporate Culture: Atypical Leadership and Voice Management
+People-Oriented Corporate Culture: Atypical Leadership and Voice Management

 Global Expansion and Local Challenges: Choices Under the Michelin Halo

-Conclusion: The Taiwanese Story of One Xiaolongbao
+Conclusion: A Taiwanese Story in a Single Xiaolongbao

 References